HOW WE ADDRESS THE THREE MAIN ELEMENTS OF THE PUBLIC SECTOR EQUALITY DUTY

 ADVANCING EQUALITY AND OPPORTUNITY BETWEEN PEOPLE WHO SHARE A PROTECTED CHARACTERISTIC AND PEOPLE WHO DO NOT SHARE IT

-- We publish attainment data which shows how pupils with different characteristics are performing;
+- We publish attainment data which shows how pupils with different characteristics perform;

 FOSTERING GOOD RELATIONS ACROSS ALL CHARACTERISTICS BETWEEN PEOPLE WHO SHARE A PROTECTED CHARACTERISTIC AND PEOPLE WHO DO NOT SHARE IT

-- Our PSHE curriculum and assemblies promote tolerance and friendship.
+- Our PSHE curriculum and assemblies promote tolerance and friendship and deal with relevant issues.

-- Our RE curriculum shares an understanding of the range of religions and cultures.
-Other curriculum areas also promote aspects of tolerance and friendship such as: English, Geography, History, Drama and Dance.
+- Our RE curriculum supports pupils to develop an understanding of the range of religions and cultures.
+Other curriculum areas also promote aspects of tolerance and friendship, such as English, Geography, History, Drama and Dance.